kitos9112/get-aws-secret-value/README.template.md

 ### Examples

-The simplest example that could easily be integrated into a CICD pipeline:
+The simplest example that could easily be integrated into a common CI/CD pipeline:

 ```shell
 > export AWS_PROFILE=myAwsProfile